All the latest information ahead of the highly anticipated rematch

 June 2022 is when the fight is likely to take place.

 Where is it?

 Should the fight go ahead, Wembley Stadium or Tottenham Hotspur Stadium, the venue of their first encounter, are likely to stage the bout, despite the interest from Saudi Arabia.

 How to watch Joshua-Usyk II on TV

-Joshua’s recent fights have been broadcast on Sky Sports Box Office pay-per-view but a bidding battle is set to go ahead for this fight.
+Joshua’s recent fights have been broadcast on Sky Sports Box Office pay-per-view and it is highly likely to be the same again.